Lowestoft railway station: 1992 rebuilding

 Up until 1992 Lowestoft station retained many of its original features, including the wooden trussed ceiling, LNER clock and traditional departure boards.
 In 1992, alterations were carried out in the name of modernising and simplifying the structure; these involved removing some brickwork, refurbishing an area of the platforms, removing the station roof and canopies to create a new open, paved concourse and demolishing the bookstall and toilet block.
 In addition, a new toilet was provided for all passengers, trees were planted and interior alterations were carried out to the booking hall and office.
 The removal of the station's roof now provides no shelter for passengers from the North Sea wind.
 Although few amenities remain, the station does nonetheless retain a staffed booking office and ticket issuing machine.
+Before these works, the station was planned for demolition, with the station reduced to an unstaffed island platform halt.

 Much of the original historical structure nevertheless remains, including one of the last original British Rail enamel signs in situ on its frontage, displaying "British Railways - Lowestoft Central".
 The original platforms 2 and 3 remain in daily use with platform 4 also available although not used for regular services; the platforms were not renumbered following the removal of platform 1.

 The station was a finalist in Railtrack's Station of the Year 1999.